List of films based on toys

-This is a list of feature length animated and live-action theatrical, television, and direct-to-video films based on toys, tabletop games, and trading cards.
-Many of these films are based on dolls and action figures made by the toy companies Hasbro, Kenner, and Mattel.
+This article lists feature length animated and live action theatrical, television and direct-to-video films based on toys, tabletop games and trading cards.
+Many of these films are based on dolls and action figures made by American toy companies Hasbro and Mattel.

+History of films based on toys

 Prior to 1977, toys were released together with films as merchandising tie-ins.
 Films that were suitably toyetic spawned numerous licensed properties, often marketed heavily to children.
 Beginning in the late 1970s, this approach was flipped as films began to appear that were based on popular toys.
 In 1977, Raggedy Ann & Andy: A Musical Adventure debuted as the first theatrical motion picture in which a consumer toy was the star.
 During the 1980s, action figures got their own films, such as Masters of the Universe (The Secret of the Sword) and Transformers (The Transformers: The Movie), as did dolls, such as Pound Puppies (Pound Puppies and the Legend of Big Paw) and My Little Pony (My Little Pony: The Movie).
 Also in the 1980s, the greeting card companies American Greetings and Hallmark Cards created popular characters that were made into toys, on which films were later based, such as The Care Bears (The Care Bears Movie), Rainbow Brite (Rainbow Brite and the Star Stealer), and Strawberry Shortcake (Strawberry Shortcake: The Sweet Dreams Movie).